What funds are helping investors navigate 2020’s uncertain markets?

 There are so many sustainable funds and ETFs available today that it can be challenging for investors to determine which funds to own now.
 The sustainable fund universe includes actively managed funds, index funds, sector-specific funds, broadly diversified funds, equity and bond funds and ETFs.

-Some funds invest in a sustainable way but they aren’t named or marketed as sustainable or ESG funds, which can make it harder for investors to identify these funds.
+Some funds invest in a sustainable way but they aren’t named or marketed as sustainable or ESG funds, which can make it harder for investors to find them.

-Here are a few examples of diversified sustainable funds with market-level risk, including both self-identified sustainable funds and those that currently have strong ESG ratings.
+Here are a few examples of diversified sustainable funds with market-level risk, including both self-identified sustainable funds and those that currently have strong environmental, social and corporate governance (ESG) ratings.
 These examples are not intended to be a recommendation.
 Talk to your investment advisor about which funds are appropriate for you.

 These funds are usually easy to spot because they often have ‘sustainable’ or ‘ESG’ in their names.
 These funds often have decades of experience and comprehensive strategies including screening companies by ESG, avoiding objectionable companies, and engaging with companies to help them move forward.